Radoslaw-Wolnik/University/Data_Structures/README.md

 _Implementation of basic data structures in Python_

 ## To Do
-- Change from notebooks int individual projects with scripts
+- Change from notebooks into individual projects with scripts
 - [ ] pd21 - functions once again
 - [ ] pd22 - plots and sorting
 - [ ] pd23 - ackerman function